How We Tested

 Getting to Know Portable Blenders

 There was a learning curve with all the portable blenders.
-They were similarly shaped, comprising of tall cups that screwed onto bases that housed the electronics; each took 3 to 5 hours to fully charge.
+They were similarly shaped, consisting of tall cups that screwed onto bases that housed the electronics; each took 3 to 5 hours to fully charge.
 Their cups were much smaller than those of standard-size blender jars, holding 10.75 to 14 ounces, with narrow mouths that measured from 1.4 to 2.3 inches wide.
 The size of their openings made them difficult to fill with ingredients.
-When loading smoothie ingredients into the cups, pieces of pineapple and kale spilled out.
+As we were loading smoothie ingredients into the cups, pieces of pineapple and kale spilled out.
 We had to add protein powder, mayonnaise, and sour cream to the cups carefully and by the spoonful.
 To circumvent this, one of the blenders came with a small silicone funnel.
 The cup of another model unscrewed from the base so we could fill it upside down, which provided a wider opening to add ingredients.
 We found both of these features helpful, but we still had to add ingredients in small quantities to prevent spills.

 We also learned that portable blenders worked best when we turned them upside down, started the motor, and then flipped them upright so the ingredients in the cups hit the blades when they were already running at full speed (a technique most of the manufacturers recommended).
 Otherwise, the blades jammed, whether they were mixing frozen fruit for a smoothie or fresh garlic and herbs for the dressing.
 We also had to be mindful not to fill the blender cups to more than two-thirds of their capacity, especially when making smoothies and frozen margaritas.
 When we did, the blades jammed.